 - Hold your breath for as long as is comfortable.

-- Try nodding your head while holding the breath to increase blood flow to the sinuses.
+- Try nodding your head while holding the breath.

-- Then gradually resume very gentle breathing through your nose.
+- Release your fingers, then gradually resume very gentle breathing through your nose.

-- Don’t hold so long that you gasp air in through your mouth at the end.
+- don’t hold your breath for so long that you gasp air in through your mouth at the end

-- In stubborn cases when your nose is blocked, for example due to a cold, you may have to repeat the exercise a few times.
+- in stubborn cases or when your nose is blocked due to a cold, you may need to repeat this exercise several times.

-It is important to be able to control the breathing within 3 breathes after the hold.
+It’s important to be able to control your breathing within 3 breaths after the hold.
 Otherwise the body blows off the accumulated carbon dioxide and this may make the problem worse.
-If this is not possible then next time reduce the length of the hold as necessary.
+If this isn’t possible then next time reduce the length of the hold.

-Nicky McLeod, Breathing Educator, The Breathing Clinic, Nelson
+Nicky McLeod, BA, MBIBH, Breathing Educator and Director of The Breathing Clinic, Nelson